Equilibration of objective observables in a dynamical model of quantum measurements: Objectivity via dynamical equilibration of closed systems

 \subsection{Objectivity through equilibration}

-The MEH states that the emergence of an objective post-measurement state occurs spontaneously through unitary dynamics, as the result of closed-system equilibration.
-In this notion of equilibration, one does not demand that a state tends inexorably to an equilibrium state, but rather that the statistics of certain observables or subsystems are on average represented by the equilibrium state, which can be calculated via the infinite-time average~\cite{gogolin2016equilibration}:
+We investigate a model of measurements where the emergence of an objective post-measurement state occurs spontaneously through unitary dynamics, as the result of closed-system equilibration~\cite{gogolin2016equilibration}.
+In this notion of equilibration, one does not demand that a state tends inexorably to an equilibrium state, but rather that the statistics of certain observables or subsystems are on average represented by the equilibrium state, which can be calculated via the infinite-time average~\cite{short2011equilibration}:

-where $P_{n}$ is the projector onto the eigenspace corresponding to the $n^\mathrm{th}$ eigenvalue of the Hamiltonian, and $\rho(t) = U(t)\rho(0)U^{\dagger}(t)$.
-The equilibrium state maximises the von Neumann entropy given the constants of motion~\cite{gogolin2016equilibration,figueroa2021equilibration}.
+where $P_{n}$ is the projector onto the eigenspace corresponding to the $n^\mathrm{th}$ eigenvalue of the Hamiltonian, and $\rho(t) = U(t)\rho(0)U^{\dagger}(t)$ is the time-evolution of the initial system-plus-environment state $\rho(0)$.
+The equilibrium state maximises the von Neumann entropy given the constants of motion~\cite{gogolin2016equilibration,romero2020equilibration}.
 Specifically, we say that an observable \textit{equilibrates on average} when, for `most' times $t$, a measurement of the observable will follow statistics close to those of the equilibrium state $\rho_{\text{eq}}$~\cite{reimann2008foundation}.
-Hence, the state $\rho(t)$ is very `close' to the equilibrium state $\rho_{\text{eq}}$ with respect to equilibrating observables.
-Bounds on this closeness are well-known \cite{reimann2008foundation,short2011equilibration,short2012quantum}; one such bound states that for an arbitrary observable $O$ and a Hamiltonian with non-degenerate energy gaps~\cite{reimann2008foundation,short2011equilibration,short2012quantum},
+Hence, the state $\rho(t)$ becomes very `close' to the equilibrium state $\rho_{\text{eq}}$ with respect to equilibrating observables.
+These observables tend to be highly non-commuting with the Hamiltonian~\cite{anza2018degenerate}, thus they are not strictly constants of motion.

+Bounds on the proximity of the actual state to the equilibrium state, from the perspective of the observable in question, are well-known \cite{reimann2008foundation,short2011equilibration,short2012quantum}; one such bound states that for an arbitrary observable $O$ and a Hamiltonian with non-degenerate energy gaps~\cite{reimann2008foundation,short2011equilibration,short2012quantum},